yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 that the server it is currently connecting to is in fact the correct server.

-This version of the draft only applies to TLS 1.3.
-We believe that the idea can also be back-fitted into earlier versions of the protocol, but this would require significant changes.
-One example is that TLS 1.2 and earlier versions do not provide a generic facility of encrypted handshake extensions, such as is used here to transport the ticket.
+This document only applies to TLS 1.3.
+We believe that the
+idea can also be back-fitted into earlier versions of the protocol, but this would require significant changes.
+One example is that TLS 1.2 {{RFC5246}} and earlier versions do not provide a generic facility of encrypted handshake extensions, such as is used here to transport the ticket.

 The main advantages of this protocol over earlier pinning solutions are:

 * The protocol is at the TLS level, and as a result is not restricted to HTTP at the application level.
-* The protocol is robust to server IP, CA, and public key changes.
+* The protocol is robust to server IP, Certificate Authority (CA), and public key changes.
 The server is characterized by the ownership of the pinning protection key, which is never provided to the client.
 Server configuration parameters such as the CA and the public key may change without affecting the